Eledmunds15/NaturalLanguageProcessing_FP/README.md

 # NaturalLanguageProcessing_FP
+This is my first project where I used Natural Language Processing.

-In this project, I used Natural Language Processing to predict the number of stars a review had depending on it's text.
+Using CountVectorizer, MultinomialNB, TfidfTransformer and Pipeline, I was able to predict the number of stars a review would give depending on its text.